YanWittmann/menter-lang-docs/doc/guide/md/execute_code.md

 menter repl
 ```

-In the REPL, you can enter Menter code one line at a time and see the result of each evaluation immediately.
+In the REPL, you can enter Menter code one line at a time and see the result of each evaluation immediately, similar to
+the code boxes on this documentation page.

 You can combine the `repl` flag with the `file` flag to load files into the REPL:

 ```static
 menter repl -f "path/to/file.mtr"
 ```

+### MENTER_HOME

+The Menter command line tool will search for Menter source files (`*.mtr`) in:

+- The current working directory
+- The directory specified by the `MENTER_HOME` environment variable
+- The directories specified by the `-mp` and `--module-path` command line arguments

+Menter will scan source files in these directories to detect available modules.
+These modules are not yet loaded, only
+if a loaded module imports them.

 ### Documentation Code Boxes